jja4/nba_mlops/README.md

 NBA MLOps
 ===========================================================================================
 This project demonstrates MLOps best practices using a machine learning model that predicts if an NBA player will make a specific shot or not.
+The emphasis is less on the machine learning model, and more on the automated data pipeline to train the model, the deployment of the model, and the monitoring of the model.

 ![NBA Shot by Steph Curry](https://github.com/jja4/nba_mlops/blob/main/reports/images/Curry_perfect_shot.jfif)